nullstare/ReiLua/API.md

 Load shader from files and bind default locations.
 NOTE: Set nil if no shader

-- Failure return -1
+- Failure return nil
-- Success return int
+- Success return Shader

 ---